 Like anything else, the first step is to realize and admit there is a problem.
 This doesn’t have to be the elephant in the room.
 As a travel blogger, I need to be conscious of this.
 How I write my stories, what message I send to my readers and definitely how much I educate myself about this issue.

 There are many sides to this issue, just as many parties that can be blamed for it.
 Pointing fingers is definitely not an answer and it requires our collective efforts.
-I’ve included a number of articles below that examine further how this issue can be tackled.
+I’ve included a number of articles below that look at further how this issue can be tackled.